peterwmacd/arnetworks/README.md

 gij <- function(global, stats) {
   return (exp(-1 -global*stats))
 }

+# These functions take the global parameters and sufficient statistics as input and return
+# the global part of the edge growth (fij) and dissolution (gij) probabilities.
+# In this case there is one global parameter governing growth, and one governing dissolution, so
+# both functions take a scalar and an array valued parameter, and return p x p x n' arrays, where
+# n' is the number of snapshots used for fitting.

 # Model fitting with estNet
 fit2 <- estNet(X, fij, gij,
                  statsAlpha, statsBeta,